lkiesow/leihs-wiki/leihs-Admin-Guide.md

         >> db.save

 #### First login with LeihsAdmin over LDAP
 Now restart your Rails application.
-Next time you try to access it, you should be forwarded to `/authenticator/ldap/login` instead of `/authenticator/db/login`, and then you can log in via LDAP.
-Nothing will happen however, as the new user needs admin permissions to see anything in Leihs, so you get thrown back to the login prompt.
-Your goal in this step is simply to automatically create the entry for your LDAP user in the `users` table AND verify your LDAP settings.
-You are done if you get no errors after login.
-The information stored in LDAP (email, surname, name) gets copied to your Leihs database and can be (locally) edited later in the admin dashboard of Leihs.
+Next time you try to access it, you should be forwarded to `/authenticator/ldap/login` instead of `/authenticator/db/login`, where you can log in via LDAP.
+If login was successful, the information stored in LDAP (email, surname, name, phone, etc.) gets copied to your Leihs database as a new user is created in table `users`.
+It can be (locally) edited later in the admin dashboard of Leihs.
+You may still login with the local database users by simply changing the URL in your browser to ...`/authenticator/db/login`

-If anything goes wrong give the Leihs webserver user write permission to `./log/`.
-Check `production.log` after a failed login attempt and search for 'leihsAdmin' (or your username).
-The error messages were very straightforward to understand in my "testing" (as in "flailing about, trying to get the damn thing to work")
+If anything goes wrong give the Leihs webserver user write permission to `./log/` (the log directory inside the Leihs directory).
+Check `production.log` after a failed login attempt and search for 'leihsAdmin'.
+The error messages were very straightforward to understand in my "testing" (or better: "flailing about, trying to get the damn thing to work")
 DerBachmannRocker, Windows Server 2012 AD + Leihs 3.16

-You might need to delete a half-created LeihsAdmin user from the database manually in case the first login goes wrong because of some error.
+You might need to delete a half-created user from the database manually in case the first login goes wrong (e.g. because of some error).
 Simply delete the the offending row from the database table `users` and try again with a new config.
 I got "eMail already taken" in the log, for example, as the user was already created but not 100% correctly (DBR).

-#### Give the LDAP user admin permissions
-After you made a successful login attempt (no errors visible, but you get thrown back to the login page), you log in one final time with the admin from the local database.
-Connect to Leihs appending `/authenticator/db/login` to the URL.
-You should be able to log in using your old database authentication based admin user.
-Go to the `users` tab, and look for your LeihsAdmin (LDAP) user.
-If it is in the list: congratulations, your 1 login was successful.
-Edit LeihsAdmin and grant it admin permissions.
+After you eliminated all errors (no errors visible in browser and the logfile) you should be able to login successfully for the first time.
+A successful first login results in the following being created:
+* table `users`: a new row for LeihsAdmin containing information out of LDAP (email, etc.).
+Note the user's `ID`
+* table `access_rights`: a new row with `user_id` equal to the ID of LeihsAdmin. `role` should be 'admin'.

--> Done!
-Log out and log back in using the normal URL of your Leihs server.
-Use your LDAP admin user and you should be able to see the Leihs interface and can manage the system as expected.
+You might get thrown back to the login page as your user is created in the database and not immediately see the Leihs interface.
+In this case simply enter your credentials for LeihsAdmin one more time.
+This time you should be able to see the Leihs dashboard and have admin permissions (verify this in the `users` page).

+Delete your browser cache if repeated login attempts fail unexpectedly (I noticed this problem now and then on Windows with Firefox, DBR).

 #### Turning off database authentication for good
-After you made your LDAP user admin and everything runs as it should, you might disable database authentication for your production server:
+After you made your first login with LeihsAdmin and everything runs as it should, you might disable database authentication for your production server:

     $ RAILS_ENV=production bundle exec rails c